0xjba/insurance/README.md

 ## Smart Contract for Health Insurance

+Contract Address can be found on /src/App.js

+Contract is deployed on Obscuro testnet/

 This is a smart contract for a health insurance policy that operates on blockchain.
 The contract defines a `Policy` struct, which stores information about the policy holder, their health condition, the time of purchase, whether a claim has been made, the reason for the claim, and the expiration time of the policy.

 ### Policy Struct